GabrielHenriqueCA/supplier-registration/README.md

 7. Build and run the application using the appropriate tools for the .NET framework.

-## Contribution Guidelines
+## Contributing

-Contributions to Supplier Registrations are welcome!
-If you would like to contribute to the project, please follow these guidelines:

-1. Fork the repository.

-2. Create a new branch for your feature or bug fix.

-3. Commit your changes with descriptive commit messages.

-4. Push your branch to your forked repository.

-5. Submit a pull request, explaining the changes you have made.
+Contributions are welcome!
+Please see the [CONTRIBUTING](CONTRIBUTING) file for more information.

 ## License